- Anniesland Campus

 Clinical placement provided by NHS Greater Glasgow and Clyde Health Board.

 Selected students will have the opportunity to progress directly into year 2 of certain nursing and allied health degree programmes.
 This includes undergraduate degrees offered by for example: Glasgow Caledonian University, University of the West of Scotland and the University of Stirling.
+This includes the Health and Social Care Degree offered by UWS.

 Jobs and further study

-- Following successful completion of the HNC programme you may be able to progress to Year 1 of most undergraduate nursing degree programmes and to other allied health related courses or certain paramedic degree programmes at a range of universities (Depending on qualifications and experience).
+- Following successful completion of the HNC programme you may be able to progress to Year 1 of most undergraduate nursing degree programmes and to other allied health related courses or certain paramedic degree programmes at a range of universities (depending on qualifications and experience).

 - This is a qualification that is recognised by the NHS so on completion you will be qualified to work at Senior Health Care Support Worker level.